Need a hotel vacuum cleaner? This article discusses how to choose the best commercial vacuum cleaner for your hotel or other hospitality facility.

 It’s pretty much a given that you need an upright, corded and bagged commercial vacuum cleaner (cordless, bagless and cylinder/tank machines are not popular with hotels – although Butlins happen to use these Henry-type machines).

-Sebo are the world’s largest commercial vacuum manufacturer.
+Sebo is the world’s largest commercial vacuum manufacturer.
 German-made Sebo vacuum cleaners are the default choice for the hotel and hospitality industry.

 Above you can see a Sebo X7 being used at the Ritz in London.
 Even Donald Trump has been filmed using a Sebo in one of his hotels.